testproject-io/docs/tips-and-tricks/using-testproject-with-iframes.md

 ![Add a New Element](../.gitbook/assets/image%20%28132%29%20%281%29.png)

 Name the element to something like iframe and set the element type to be a generic web element.
-For the locator, use ID and then in text box type in the ID you found in the Element Explorer.
+For the locator, use ID and then in the text box type in the ID you found in the Element Explorer.

 ![Create iframe element](../.gitbook/assets/image%20%2895%29%20%281%29.png)